zng-ui/zng/TODO/_current.md

-* Font list task awaits for each font var to be "done", but the done future awaits `is_new`, and that only works per cycle of UI, but we are in a wait or spawn thread.

 * Don't render text with empty font.
 * Hold window load handle until all fonts requested on init load?
     - Holding a handle for each text seems to much.